National Research Collections Australia (NRCA)

 The National Research Collections Australia scientific subdomain contains images from the CSIRO’s major specimen collections.
 These collections are:

-The initial release of images in this subdomain provides access to images from the ANH.
+Currently, images from the Australian National Herbarium and he Australian Tropical Herbarium are available.
 Over time, images from the other major collections will be made available.

 The majority of images in the sub-domain are available to all DAP users, however, there are a small number that are restricted due to the inclusion of sensitive location information in the image.
 These restricted images can be requested for research purposes but require the user and their associated organisation to enter into an agreement with CSIRO regarding their use.